James FlintMarch 25, 2012 2:52 pm Leave your thoughts

 - Inbound “foreign barbarian” vessels must anchor in the port of Whampoa and await inspection by the authorities

 In late 1762 Flint returned to London, where he sued the company for damages and received a large sum of money for his work and troubles.
 The merchant invested in Samuel Bowen’s plantation in the American colony of Georgia, where his friend had settled after marrying the daughter of the customs official.
-Bowen founded the Greenwich Plantation and planted soybeans brought from China, for the first time in the West.
+Bowen built the Greenwich Plantation and planted soybeans brought from China, for the first time in the West.
 In honour of James Flint, Samuel named his sons James Flint Bowen and Samuel Flint Bowen.

 The British eventually forced China into trading via the Opium Wars (1839-1860) and today the largest US export to China is soybeans.